 What to Put In Your Plan

-- Your definition of an “incident” – Writing your organization’s specific description of a computer security incident will determine what triggers your IR plan.
-Typical items that constitute incidents are loss or accidental disclosure of sensitive info, an intrusion or attack on the network or the discovery of a vulnerability that could affect operations.
+- Your definition of an “incident” – This determines what triggers your IR plan.
+Typical situations that constitute incidents are loss or accidental disclosure of sensitive info, an intrusion or attack on the network or the discovery of a vulnerability that could affect operations.
 Vague definitions of incidents can trigger unnecessary IR responses even for low-level situations.

 - IR team structure – The team’s size depends on your organization’s size and complexity.
 The team plan should include: